MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 The computer running the agent must also run the latest version of the Universal C Runtime (CRT) for the version of Windows.
 For information, see [Update for Universal C Runtime in Windows](https://support.microsoft.com/kb/2999226).

-### To deploy the Office 2016 telemetry agent to Office 2010, Office 2007, and Office 2003 clients
+### To deploy the Office 2019 or Office 2016 telemetry agent to Office 2010, Office 2007, and Office 2003 clients

 1. In Telemetry Dashboard, on the **Getting started** worksheet, under **3.
 Deploy Telemetry Agent**, choose the appropriate link (x86 or x64) to save the telemetry agent .msi file to a specified location.